Tsjuder/tea-page-content/readme.txt

 * Developer and user friendly
 * Easy to use and beautiful UI

-= Migration Guides =
-Stay tuned with new versions.
-For make updates safe and fast, check changelog at <a href="https://wordpress.org/plugins/tea-page-content/changelog/">Changelog</a> tab.

 If you found a bug or have a suggestion, please create topic on forum or send me email (raymondcostner at gmail.com).

 = Documentation =